Pre-Departure Orientation Adjusting to Your New Environment

 Find ways to keep in touch with family and friends.

 Although many students overcome culture shock by following the tips above, you may require some additional assistance to help you feel comfortable in your abroad environment.
-If you find that you are having trouble adjusting to life abroad, it may help to speak to a CAPS counselor, even if you have never seen a counselor before.
+If you find that you are having trouble adjusting to life abroad, or are in a mental health crisis, you can contact Penn's Student Health and Counseling 24/7 for immediate support.
+Immediate and ongoing routine teletherapy is available through International SOS; this option is recommended especially in the UK and Western Europe that have long wait times for therapy.

 As a Penn student, you have a wealth of support and resources available to you before going abroad, while you are abroad, and after you have returned.
 Read Penn Abroad information on Penn Campus Resources to make sure you are familiar with the resources available to you, and how you may access these while abroad to help ensure you have a meaningful and fulfilling global experience.
 You can also reach out to your Global Programs Manager at Penn Abroad for additional assistance.